Yesterday morning, I was able to watch the documentary “A Search for Justice: Death in Bray”, shown the previous night on TV3 in Ireland.

 The jury decided that Citalopram possibly caused Shane’s death and thus recorded an open verdict.
 Ms Casey was not happy with this, and appeared in the media complaining about how the inquest was conducted.

 Thus Ms Casey appeared as the major proponent in this tawdry documentary, in which she clearly felt that blame for the tragedy should be directed not at the medication, but at Shane.
-She was given the opportunity to snipe at comments made by Dr Healy (right) in a pre-recorded interview, without Dr Healy being allowed to support his statements in reply to Ms Casey’s assertions.
+She was given the opportunity to snipe at comments made by Dr Healy (right) in a pre-recorded interview, without Dr Healy’s being allowed to support his statements in reply to Ms Casey’s assertions.

 What I found most extraordinary, however, was that Ms Casey felt that she was justified in posthumously diagnosing Shane merely by reading what she called his “journal” and taking sentences out of context to justify her hostile views.
 Not only was this both unprofessional and unethical, but there was, and never has been, a “journal”.

-It was probable that she was quoting from a small collection of letters and messages sent by Shane to Jen (left).
+It may be that she was quoting from a small collection of private letters and messages sent by Shane to Jen (left).
 Ms Casey was also able to see and comment upon CCTV footage.
 With this “evidence”, Ms Casey came to the convenient conclusion that Lundbeck’s Citalopram was not responsible, but that Shane had a “depressive illness.”
 This in spite of the fact that Shane had no history of depression, and that he had never been diagnosed with a depressive illness during his lifetime.

 For example, Ms Casey doubted Shane’s ability to drive and to go shopping while suffering an extreme reaction to his medication.
 Yet, in the case of “The Perfect Couple” (right), Mr Maude stabbed to death the woman who had been the love of his life for over 25 years, then managed to drive his car from their house without incident until he reached a secluded place from where he knew he could access the main railway line unseen.
 There he stepped in front of a train.